opensean/s3synccli/README.md

         --localcache                 use local data stored in --localcache_dir to save on md5sum computation.

-        --localcache_dir CACHEDIR    directory in which to store local_md5_cache.json.gz, default:
+        --localcache-dir CACHEDIR    directory in which to store local_md5_cache.json.gz, default:
                                      os.path.join(os.environ.get('HOME'), '.s3sync')

-        --localcache_fname FILENAME  file name to use for local cache.
+        --localcache-fname FILENAME  file name to use for local cache.
 Use this arg to to explicity specify cache name or use an existing cache file.